CartoDB/observatory-extension/doc/boundary_functions.md

 #### Example

-Use a table of geometry_id to select the unique boundaries.
-Useful with the ```Create Dataset from Query``` option in CartoDB.
+Use a table of `geometry_id`s (e.g., geoid from the U.S. Census) to select the unique boundaries that they correspond to.

 ```SQL
 SELECT